11 Talent Show Ideas for Kids

 This is a question kids ask themselves, their parents, and their friends every year when it's time for their school talent show.
 The talent show is the perfect opportunity to strut your stuff in front of all your friends and teachers, and show them just what you’ve got.
 However, it can be difficult to come up with just the right act.
 If you need a few ideas, you’ve come to the right place.
 From the obvious to the original, you’ll find plenty of choices here.

-The Obvious: Show Off the Skill You Have Been Practicing
+Idea 1: Show Off the Skill You Already Practice

 Although karate isn’t typically a stage act, it’s exciting to watch and makes a great addition to a talent show.
 If you know karate, put together a routine of your favorite moves.
 Write out the order of your routine on paper, then practice it and memorize it.
 You’ll get the most dramatic effect if you start out with the easiest moves and progress to the tougher, more impressive moves.
 Breaking a board with a chop or a kick is an awesome grand finale.
 Wear your gi and your belt.
 If you like, go up to the mike before each move and tell the audience the move’s name, and give them a brief description of why and how it is used.
 Although karate isn’t typically set to music, you might choose to play some for a more dramatic effect and to fill any awkward silences.